compucorp/uk.co.compucorp.membershipextras/readme.md

 ## Support
 CiviCRM extension directory page: [https://civicrm.org/extensions/membership-extras](https://civicrm.org/extensions/membership-extras)

-Please contact the follow email if you have any question: <hello@compucorp.co.uk>
+Please contact the follow email if you have any question: <hello@compuco.io>

-Paid support for this extension is available, please contact us either via Github or at <hello@compucorp.co.uk>
+Paid support for this extension is available, please contact us either via Github or at <hello@compuco.io>